ActioPtyLtd/datapipes-pipescript/README.md

 * **dataSource** - Contains the section that defines which [DataSource](#datasource-section) to connect to and merge data.

 ## DataSource Section
+DataSources define systems where data can be retrieved and manipulated.
+Queries are ways of interacting with that system and its use depends on the communication protocol of that DataSource.
+Queries that extract data out of a system will produce DataSets, while manipulation of the DataSource data will require the DataSource to consume DataSets.
+All queries allow for templating so that incoming data can potentially be used to produce different queries.

+The DataSource section can be described in BNF form as follows:
 ```BNF
 <datasource_section> ::= 'dataSource { ' <datasource> ' }'
 <datasource> ::= 'type = "' <text> '"' [<key_values>] [query_section]